Virus-hit Dutch election enters final day; Rutte favored - WTMJ

 “It is mainly, how do we move on?
 What steps are necessary?
 How do we ensure that our future generations are burdened as little as possible with the legacy of corona?” she said.

-Wilders’ party is tipped to win 18-20 seats while the centrist D66 party, led by the country’s minister for foreign trade and development cooperation Sigrid Kaag, is close to Wilders in third place in the polls.
-The Netherlands has never had a woman as prime minister and Kaag has positioned herself in the campaign as a viable alternative for Rutte as prime minister.
+Wilders’ party is tipped to win 18-20 seats while the centrist D66 party, led by the country’s minister for foreign trade and development cooperation, Sigrid Kaag, is polling close to Wilders in third place.
+The Netherlands has never had a woman as prime minister and Kaag has positioned herself in the campaign as a viable alternative to Rutte.

 The procedure for opening and counting postal votes had to be changed mid-election Tuesday after what the interior ministry called “procedural mistakes” by voters mailing in their ballots.

-A record 37 parties are taking part in the election, with up to 17 forecast to garner enough votes to win at least one seat in parliament’s 150-seat lower house, up from 13 at the last election.
+A record 37 parties are taking part in the election, with up to 17 forecast to garner enough votes to win at least one seat in parliament, up from 13 at the last election.
 That splintering of the political landscape is likely to make coalition formation negotiations a tough and lengthy process.

+In Amsterdam, Camiel Kerstin pedaled to register his vote at the bicycle drive-thru polling station, joining a queue of waiting riders.

+“I think voting in general is safe in this way because there’s a lot of space between everyone,” Kerstin said.
+“And for me it was mostly nice to do it on a bike because this is just a typical mainly Dutch thing and also an Amsterdam thing.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.